Archiving Policy

 • Visibility and Dissemination: The use of established archiving systems such as LOCKSS and CLOCKSS, as well as open access repositories, can increase the discoverability of articles, leading to a wider readership and potentially higher citations.

-If you have any inquiries regarding our archiving policy or self-archiving guidelines, please contact our editorial team at editor@sospublication.co.in.
+If you have any inquiries regarding our archiving policy or self-archiving guidelines, please contact the Editorial Office at editor@sospublication.co.in.